shakhscode/Linux_and_bash_scripting/README.md

 ***
 ### History of Linux
 ### Unix
-The original idea to create a multipurpose OS was started in 1964 in Bell Telephone Labs/ Bell Labs (Nokia acquired Bell Labs in 2016)
+The original idea to create a multipurpose OS 'MULTICS' was started in 1964 in Bell Telephone Labs/ Bell Labs (Nokia acquired Bell Labs in 2016)

-- In 1969 Denis Ritche and Kem Thompson created a multipurpose operating system in Bell Labs  and named as 'Unics' - Uniplexed Information & Computing Service for inside use at Bell Systems.
+- In 1969 Denis Ritche and Kem Thompson created a multipurpose operating system in Bell Labs  and named as 'UNICS' - Uniplexed Information & Computing Service for inside use at Bell Systems.

 - Later AT & T (American Telephone & Telegraph company) improved it more and made it public.

 - Based on that a version released in 1975 as 'UNIX v6' became popular.

-And different companies customized it for their commercial uses and named differently.
+- And different companies customized it for their commercial uses and named differently.

 E.g: Mac OS is derived from UNIX.

+So basically, MULTICS --> UNICS --> UNIX

 ### Linux